maximilianharr/plai/README.md

-# D:AI:MLER - Daimler Artificial Intelligence Map Library for Error Reporting
+# PL:AI - Playground Library for Artificial Development
 Code-Snippets, tutorials and librarys for AI development

 ## Installation